 - What type of refreshments will be served (if any) and cleanup plans

 - Expected attendance

 Our standard operating procedure is that the doors to the library are locked outside staffed hours (M-F 9-5) and when all library staff are not present.
-When hosting and events outside of these hours, we encourage that a faculty or staff member be present at all times.
+When hosting and events outside of these hours, we encourage that a faculty or staff member be present, but it is not required.

 Use of the Quiet Reading Room

 During the academic year, the Quiet Reading Room (QRR) is not available for events.
 We recognize it’s a pleasant space to congregate, but it's of utmost importance for our library to provide a first class study environment for the community and to honor the intentions of the gift funds that were used to create the QRR.

 To request the QRR during vacations and the summer months, email us for arrangements.back to top

 The right to privacy and freedom of intellectual pursuit are core values of the Olin College Library and the library profession as a whole.
 We maintain the privacy of patron circulation records as recommended by the American Library Association and will not disclose these records, either casually or upon request.
 Requests for research or reference consultation will also remain confidential.
 Records containing information about patrons are kept to the minimum needed to maintain library workflows.back to top